-NomCom should work with staff to design a nomination form for use in the online nomination process.
+NomCom should work with AFRINIC to design a nomination form for use in the online nomination process.

 The nomination form should include fields for all the information required by Bylaws article 12.14(i): “the full name and address of the nominated person as well as a short description of the person, including the person's professional background, age, nationality, residential address and the region, which the person is proposed to represent.”

-There should be provision for upload of a photo and brief biography of the nominated person.
+There should be provision for the upload of a photo and brief biography of the nominated person.

 There should be provision for the nominated person to indicate their consent to the publication of their name, photo, brief biography, nationality, and the region which they are proposed to represent, for use during the election process including the public comment period.

 The nomination form should include the name of the nominator, and the AFRINIC org-id of the AFRINIC Member that the nominator is authorised to represent, to enable the nominator to be checked against the provisions of Bylaws Article 12.14(i).